Volunteers of America: Origin of the name 'Volunteers of America'

 The first volunteer firehouse was started in 1736.
-And in the 1800s, volunteer work for social reform, including women's rights, child labor, and the abolition of slavery, culminated in the creation of institutions and social services to improve the lives of others.
+In the 1800s, volunteer work for social reform, including women's rights, child labor, and the abolition of slavery, culminated in the creation of institutions and social services to improve the lives of others.

 When Volunteers of America was founded in 1896, volunteerism in the modern sense of the word did not exist.
 To "volunteer" at that time meant serving others as a full-time vocation.
 Early members of the organization came to call themselves the "Volunteers of America" to differentiate themselves from The Salvation Army as an organization by Americans, for Americans.

 In fact, Volunteers of America is staffed primarily by paid staff, rather than unpaid volunteers.
 More than 16,000 paid professionals serve as administrators, caregivers, skilled nurses, physical therapists, occupational therapists, speech language pathologists, psychologists, housing experts, architects, and a number of other positions at the organization.